-- Monitoring (or causing to be monitored) weather advisories, consultant forecasts, and the NFDRS forecast frequently and at least daily; - Directing and managing operational system line-ups based on conditions as described in this plan; - Directing and managing PSPS procedures of this plan;
+- Monitoring (or causing to be monitored) weather advisories, consultant forecasts, and the NFDRS forecast frequently and at least daily; - Directing and managing operational system line-ups based on conditions as described in this plan; - Directing and managing PSPS procedures of this plan; - Directing the activities of the WRT;

-- Directing the activities of the WRT; - Controlling all switch and system lineup operations; - Providing (or causing to be provided) timely and accurate information to the Customer Care & Operations Support Superintendent and/or other staff performing customer and public information functions; - Informing the Operations & Planning Manager of any system degradations; - Collecting relevant data and maintaining documentation of inspections, patrols, operational system lineup, and PSPS activities; and - Submitting to the Operations & Planning Manager recommended changes to this plan as warranted and at least annually.
+- Controlling all switch and system lineup operations; - Providing (or causing to be provided) timely and accurate information to the Customer Service Supervisor and/or other staff performing customer and public information functions; - Informing the Utility Manager of any system degradations; - Collecting relevant data and maintaining documentation of inspections, patrols, operational system lineup, and PSPS activities; and - Submitting to the Utility Manager recommended changes to this plan as warranted and at least annually.

 2.4.
-Engineering & Planning Supervisor is responsible for fire prevention planning and engineering design of the electric distribution, sub-transmission and substations to include:
+Utility Engineer & Wildfire Mitigation Supervisor is responsible for fire prevention planning and engineering design of the electric distribution, sub-transmission and substations to include:

-- Ensuring system design and construction is in compliance with applicable government rules and regulations to mitigate fire; - Developing distribution, sub-transmission and substations designs that would enhance fire prevention; - Researching, evaluating, and sourcing materials that would enhance fire prevention; - Developing device protective settings and selecting fuses that enhance fire prevention while taking into account the served load demand; - Supporting Field Operations and the WRT as directed by the Operations & Planning Manager in the execution of system operations per this plan; and - Submitting to the Operations & Planning Manager recommended changes to this plan as warranted and at least annually.
+- Ensuring system design and construction is in compliance with applicable government rules and regulations to mitigate fire; - Developing distribution, sub-transmission and substations designs that would enhance fire prevention; - Researching, evaluating, and sourcing materials that would enhance fire prevention; - Developing device protective settings and selecting fuses that enhance fire prevention while taking into account the served load demand; - Supporting Field Operations and the WRT as directed by the Utility Manager in the execution of system operations per this plan; and - Submitting to the Utility Manager recommended changes to this plan as warranted and at least annually.

 2.5.
-Public Purpose Program Coordinator under the supervision of the Customer Care & Operations Support Supervisor and the Energy Resources Manager is responsible for the BVES Communications Plan to include:
+Customer Program Specialist under the supervision of the Customer Service Supervisor and the Energy Resource Manager is responsible for the BVES Communications Plan to include:

-Making (or causing to be made) local government, agency, and customer notifications per this plan;

-- Ensuring pre-planned statements are PSPS notifications per this plan; - Establishing and maintaining customer communications methods, systems, and equipment to support customer support proactive de-energization notifications per this plan; - Training staff assigned to perform customer and public information functions on generating customer and media notification statements and utilizing the customer communications methods, systems, and equipment; - Developing (or causing to be developed) the contact list of local government and agencies per this plan; - Directing a customer education strategy to inform customers about BVES' fire mitigation programs, policies and procedures including PSPS; and

-• Submitting to the Operations & Planning Manager recommended changes to this plan as warranted and at least annually.
+- Making (or causing to be made) local government, agency, and customer notifications per this plan; - Ensuring pre-planned statements are PSPS related notifications per this plan; - Establishing and maintaining customer communications methods, systems, and equipment to support proactive de-energization notifications per this plan; - Training staff assigned to perform customer and public information functions on generating customer and media notification statements and utilizing the customer communications methods, systems, and equipment; - Developing (or causing to be developed) the contact list of local government and agencies per this plan; - Directing a customer education strategy to inform customers about BVES's fire mitigation programs, policies and procedures including PSPS; and - Submitting to the Utility Manager recommended changes to this plan as warranted and at least annually.